April McClain Delaney: Fiscal issues

 McClain Delaney speaks against the 2025 United States federal government shutdown.

 McClain Delaney supports deregulation for small businesses.
 She also supports cutting regulations for affordable housing construction, and using antitrust laws to foster competition between grocery companies.
 McClain Delaney has blamed both Democrats and Republicans for increases to the national debt of the United States and expressed support for deficit reduction through strategic budget cuts, waste elimination, and reforms to Social Security, Medicare, and Medicaid.

 McClain Delaney opposed efforts by the Trump administration and the Department of Government Efficiency (DOGE) to cut federal spending and fire tens of thousands of federal workers, describing the actions taken by Trump and DOGE administrator Elon Musk as "lawless" and encouraging federal workers affected by layoffs to contact her office for resources.
 In August 2025, she wrote a letter to U.S. Secretary of Agriculture Brooke Rollins calling for an investigation into "DOGE's interference" at the Farm Service Agency, citing an NPR report that DOGE representatives accessed a sensitive agency-run database that controls government loans and payments to farmers and ranchers.

 In October 2025, McClain Delaney opposed the 2025 United States federal government shutdown, expressing concerns about its impacts on federal workers and calling on Trump to end the shutdown.
-During the shutdown, she donated her congressional pay to local nonprofits affected by cuts to the Supplemental Nutrition Assistance Program (SNAP).
+During the shutdown, she donated her congressional pay to local nonprofits affected by cuts to the Supplemental Nutrition Assistance Program (SNAP) and supported a bill to double funding for The Emergency Food Assistance Program.
 In November 2025, McClain Delaney said she would vote against the bipartisan Senate agreement to end the shutdown.